Medical Bills from Minnesota Accident — Who Pays?

 If your injury occurs while you are on a motorcycle, you may or may not have medical coverage from your motorcycle policy.
 While No-Fault medical coverage is required by law for all cars, it unfortunately is not mandatory for motorcycle insurance.
 Therefore, whether you have medical coverage on your motorcycle depends on whether you purchased it as part of your insurance policy.

-If you do not have medical coverage as part of your motorcycle insurance, you can still get your medical bills paid through your own health insurance, and ultimately through the liability insurance of the driver of the car that caused your accident.
+If you do not have medical coverage as part of your motorcycle insurance, you can still get your medical bills paid through your own health insurance.Ultimately, the liability insurance of the driver of the car that caused your accident.
 Our attorneys represent many people injured in a motorcycle accident every year.

 WHO PAYS MEDICAL BILLS AFTER A WORK ACCIDENT

 If you are injured while you are on the job, your employer’s workers compensation insurance is required to pay your medical bills.
-However ,if your injury is caused by a third party (someone not related to your employer), e.g. you are delivering pizza and you are rear ended, or you are injured by a defective machine, then you have an additional claim that our lawyers can help you with.
+However, some work injury cases are caused by a third party (someone not related to your employer).
+For example, if you are delivering pizza and you are rear ended, or you are injured by a defective machine at work.
+In those cases, you have an additional claim that our lawyers can help you with.
 Also, your employer’s workers compensation insurance will be repaid out of any future settlement you have with the third party who is responsible for the accident.

 WHO PAYS MEDICAL BILLS AFTER A SLIP AND FALL ACCIDENT OR OTHER ACCIDENT ON SOMEONE’S PROPERTY

-If you were not injured in a car accident or a work related accident, then your health insurance company will most likely be required to initially pay your medical bills – even if your injury was someone else’s fault.
+If you were injured on someone else’s property, your health insurance will most likely be required to initially pay your medical bills.
 However, you may still have a compensation claim against the property owner or other responsible party.
-In those circumstances, your health insurance company will likely also have a right to obtain reimbursement out of any compensation or recovery you may receive from the person or business that caused your injury.
+In those circumstances, your health insurance company will likely also have a right to obtain reimbursement from the person or business that caused your injury.
+The reimbursement will come out of your settlement.

 If you do not have health insurance, you may be able to qualify for state medical benefits – even if you are employed.
 For more information, check out the Minnesota Department of Human Services at www.dhs.state.mn.us.